IreneMercy/Photo-Gallery/README.md

 ### Photo-Gallery
-##### Photo-gallery is a web application that enable users to display their photos for others to see.
+##### Photo-gallery is a platform where users can display their photos for others to see, they can share the photos by coping the photo link and also add different categories of photo.
+Their friends can like the photos too.

 ### Requirements
 ##### These are the requirements you need to get the project running locally on your machine: